-Ten Jaw-dropping Places in Poland That You Will Want to Visit!
+The Most Beautiful Places in Poland That You Will Want to Visit!

 For example, during the winter, the lake is often frozen over and surrounded by pristine snow.
 In the summer, the water reflects the beauty of the surrounding hills.
 Travel to the lake can be made on foot or by taking a horse-drawn carriage.
+More info here.

 Despite the odd C-shaped curves at the base of the trees, they still are standing tall and proud.
 This unexplained mystery is attributed to damage by some tree experts.
 Regardless of the reason, each of the trees has the same peculiar and unorthodox look.

-While rather creepy, the Skull Chapel in the town of Czermna is also interestingly beautiful.
+While rather creepy, the Skull Chapel in the town of Czermna Poland is also interestingly beautiful.
 Although the chapel sits unnoticed by most people driving through Czermna, you only have to open the chapel doors to get a whole different view.

 That is because the leg bones and skulls of 3,000 victims of both plagues and wars decorate the ceiling and walls of the chapel.
 In addition, over 20,000 remains are located in the crypt below it.
 Between 1776 and 1804, the bones and skulls were gathered, cleaned, and carefully segmented and displayed by the priest Vaclav Tomasek.